-- Challenges of siting new renewable energy projects (and transmission infrastructure) near population centers. - Land required for a highrenewables scenario (and associated social and environmental impacts, including land clearing). - Lack of attention to end-of-life considerations, including the recycling of old solar panels, which contain valuable and toxic materials. - Regional economies and government revenues dependent on coal. - Need for complementary efforts (e.g., expansion of transmission and distribution infrastructure). - Need for market design and policy framework reform (including wholesale power market reform) to ensure investment and deployment of climate-friendly
+- Challenges of siting new renewable energy projects (and transmission infrastructure) near population centers. - Land required for a high-renewables scenario (and associated social and environmental impacts, including land clearing). - Lack of attention to end-of-life considerations, including the recycling of old solar panels, which contain valuable and toxic materials.82 - Regional economies and government revenues dependent on coal. - Need for complementary efforts (e.g., expansion of transmission and distribution infrastructure). - Need for market design and policy framework reform (including wholesale power market reform) to ensure investment and deployment of climatefriendly technologies at scale and increase power system flexibility to integrate high shares of variable renewables. - Lack of environmentally responsible end-of-life